cvat-ai/cvat/cvat/apps/documentation/user_guide.md

   - [MS COCO](http://cocodataset.org/#format-data)
   - [YOLO](https://pjreddie.com/darknet/yolo/)
 - `Open the task` — opens a page with details about the task.
+- `Request a review` - calls up the form to submit the job for a review, read more in the [review](#review)  section.
+- `Finish the job` - changes the status of the job to `completed` and returns to the task page without review.
+- `Submit the review` - (available during the review) calls up the form to submit a review, read more in the [review](#review) section.

 #### Save Work